hms-dbmi/gehlenborglab-website/_members/tiffany-liaw.md

 start: April 2020
 end:
 ---
-Tiffany Liaw is a UI/UX Developer in the Department of Biomedical Informatics at Harvard Medical School.
+Tiffany Liaw is a senior UI/UX designer in the Department of Biomedical Informatics at Harvard Medical School.
 She received her B.S. in Bioengineering from the University of California, Berkeley.